AndyGrom/node-deploy-server/readme.md

 Supported OS
 ------------
-The software is tested on the following operating systems: CentOS 6, Fedora 18, Debian 7.2 (wheezy), Windows 7
+The software is tested on the following operating systems: CentOS 6, Fedora 18, Debian 7.2 (wheezy), Windows 7, Windows 8

 Note
 ----